percona/pbm-docs/docs/reference/pbm-commands.md

 - cluster information: the replica set name, the backup status on this replica set, whether it is used as a config server replica set, last write timestamp
 - replica set info: name, backup status, last write timestamp and last transition time, `mongod` security options, if encryption is configured.
 - for snapshot-based backups, provides the list of files being copied
+- for logical and selective backups, provides the list of collections included in the backup.
+Available with version 2.3.0.

 The command has the following syntax: